 How It Feels

-Most importantly, the moderator assumes a relaxed, nonthreatening, and nonauthoritative stance and style.
-The single most important thing about a focus group is how it feels (to the respondents and to the moderator).
-The participants must feel comfortable, secure, and free to express their opinions without fear of disapproval or embarrassment.
-The moderator must feel relaxed and confident (or at least be competent at hiding her/his anxiety and insecurity).
+Most importantly, the moderator assumes a relaxed, non-threatening and non-authoritative stance and style.
+What is most important about a focus group is how it feels to the participants and moderator.
+The respondents must feel comfortable, secure, and free to express their opinions without fear of disapproval or embarrassment.
+The moderator must feel relaxed and confident—or at least be able to hide his anxiety and insecurity.
 The proper emotional chemistry is essential to the success of a focus group.
-If everyone is uptight and the moderator is nervous, the group’s expressiveness and honesty will be greatly compromised.
+If participants are uptight and the moderator is nervous, the group’s expressiveness and honesty will be greatly compromised.

 But the moderator is smart.
-He has planted an associate in the observation room, who now comes to his defense and explains to the observers that they are being defensive.
-The associate further explains that defensiveness inhibits one’s ability to solve problems.
+He has planted an associate in the observation room who now comes to his defense and explains to the observers that they are being defensive.
+This associate further explains that defensiveness inhibits one’s ability to accept new information and to solve problems.
 He explains that it doesn’t matter whether the respondents like American cars or not.
-The only thing’s that important, he notes, is that the observers leave that night with an understanding of why the participants do not like American cars.
-If they know the why, he explains, then they have the knowledge to influence the future.
+The only thing that is important, he notes, is that the observers leave that night with an understanding of why the participants do not like American cars.
+If they (the clients) know the why, he explains, then they have the knowledge to influence their customers and shape the future.
 So, the observers relax a bit and turn their attention back to the discussion on the other side of the mirror.

 In the focus group room, the moderator puts the group into a role-playing mode.
 “Let’s pretend,” he says, “that we are the board of directors of an American car company.
 What can we do to beat foreign competitors?”
-At first, the suggestions are sparse, and then someone refers back to the problems mentioned earlier in the groups, and this sparks several ideas from others and soon the “board of directors” have come up with three radical new product concepts:
+At first, the suggestions are sparse, and then someone refers back to the problems mentioned earlier in the groups, and this sparks several new ideas.
+Soon the “board of directors” is rolling and comes up with three radical new product concepts:

 - The Teenager Safety Car.
 Teenagers tend to kill themselves in cars and this worries parents, they note.
 The solution: design a sporty car that appeals to teenagers but incorporates safety features to appeal to parents.
 Mom and Dad would be willing to pay extra for their children’s safety.

 The clients come out of the observation room, chagrined and convinced that respondents were not representative, that a dominate personality in the group led the discussion and encouraged the others to say bad things about American cars.
-The moderator tactfully assures the clients from American Car, Inc. that no one dominated the discussion, and that what they heard was probably representative.
-He encourages his clients to keep an open mind.
-Six focus groups later, the data collection phase is complete.
-The moderator listens to the groups again on tape and begins the analysis.
-His final report documents existing attitudes, explains how these attitudes developed and how they might be changed, suggests new product possibilities, and recommends a strategic positioning for American Car, Inc.
+The moderator tactfully assures the clients from American Car Inc. that no one dominated the discussion, and that what they heard is probably representative.

 About the Author